Australis86/nga-db/README.md

 This repository is a collection of scripts for working with the NGA Database.
 Use of the scripts with the NGA site requires an admin account with the NGA.

+## Dependencies

+- Python 3 with the following modules
+  - Beautiful Soup 4
+  - Levenshtein
+  - requests

 ## Acknowledgements

 These scripts rely on a number of online resources.
 The work by those who maintain the following projects is greatly appreciated: